 Vacuum, Dust, and Wipe

 The best tool to use for vacuuming the interior of your travel trailer is a small portable vacuum that comes with an assortment of attachments.
-Our resource page has a Black and Decker portable vac that we highly recommend.
+Black and Decker portable vac that we highly recommend.
 It’s affordable and works very well.

 Use the vacuum on your floors, drapes, blinds, upholstery.
 Using the vacuum attachment vacuum drawers, inside cabinets, along with window edges and just about any nook and cranny you find.